Can Soy Affect Fertility?

 Soy and Menopause

 Menopausal women and those who are at risk of breast cancer benefit from soy through isoflavones that act as a mild form of estrogen in the body or as anti-estrogens that lower the amount of estrogen in the body.
-For women trying to fall pregnant this estrogen element may contribute towards a reduction in fertility according to scientists.

 The Science Around Soy and Fertility